 Rest Stop Rules

 Under the lights, park close to the building.
 First, go to the bathroom, then stretch.
-Always go with your gut when you’re driving.
-If something doesn’t feel right, take the next route.
+Always go with your gut when you are driving.
+If something does not feel right, take the next route.

 Text your friend when you get there, at lunch, and dinner.
 A simple “Gas in Tucumcari, everything is fine” message stops people from worrying and lets them know if plans change.